kahanu/GolfTracker.DocumentDB/GolfTracker.Angular2/README.md

 	```

 3. **That's it!** - your application should open in a browser and be pointing to the data store you've selected.

+**NOTE!!!** - for item 3 above, the DocumentDB endpoint is the WebApi project in this solution, so that needs to stay as is, unless you've written your own DocumentDB web service.
+You just need to update the `appSettings` section of the web.config to your DocumentDB credentials in order for it to work.

 I also recommend opening the Angular 2 and MongoDB projects in Visual Studio Code or some other equally lightweight application.
 The Full Visual Studio seems to have some issues with some files.